MTecknology/pelican-search/bottle/README.rst

     service uwsgi restart

-You know have a socket at /run/uwsgi/app/MYSITE-search/socket that Nginx is able to communicate through to talk to your bottle application.
+You now have a socket at /run/uwsgi/app/MYSITE-search/socket that Nginx is able to communicate through to talk to your bottle application.